Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 Here are some leg press tips to help you with your technique:

 - Be open-minded in trying different foot placements.
-Most lifters will place their feet in their usual squat stance, and this is probably the best to start with.
-However, you need to be willing to adjust your stance width and toe angle if you don’t find your original stance comfortable.
-You might just find that a completely different stance feels stronger for you.
+Most lifters will place their feet in their usual squat stance, which is probably the best.
+However, you need to be willing to adjust your stance width and toe angle if you donโt find your original stance comfortable.
+You might find that a completely different foot placement feels stronger.

 - Want to hit your quads more?
 Take a narrower stance and place your feet lower on the platform.
-While this will require decent ankle mobility, it also targets your quads more due to the greater amount of forward knee travel.
+While this will require decent ankle mobility, it also targets your quads more due to greater forward knee travel.

-Bonus tip: If you want to hit your quads more but can’t get deep enough due to less mobile ankles, throw on a pair of squat shoes.
-The raised heel will assist in letting your knees travel forward and will emphasize your quads more.
+Bonus tip: If you want to hit your quads more but canโt get deep enough due to fewer mobile ankles, throw on a pair of squat shoes.
+The raised heel will assist in letting your knees travel forward and emphasize your quads more.

 Common Mistakes When Doing a Leg Press